tdongsi/tdongsi.github.io/source/_posts/Python/2016-07-14-priority-queue-recipe-in-python.markdown

         return "[%s]" % ", ".join(temp)
 ```

-A standard Priority Queue recipe is already provided in Python documentation ().
+A few notes about this implementation, compared to recipe provided in `heapq` module:
-However, there are a few things missing.

-* Max-heap: task with higher priority goes first, not lower priority
+* Task with higher priority goes out first.
+A simple change will remove lots of confusion (and bugs) associated with min-heap implementations.
-* Not in a class
+* Encapsulated into a class with method names simplified to `add`, `remove`, `pop`.
-* Method names simplified to: add, remove, pop.
+* Method `peek` is added.
-* No peek
-* pop does not return priority associated with it
+* Method `pop` and `peek` return the highest-priority task together with its priority number.
+The task's priority number can be useful sometimes (see Skyline problem below).
-* Add pretty printing
+* Override `__str__` method for pretty printing.

 Example: Skyline solution.